featured

 An interesting article from Smashing Magazine makes the case that cross-browser mobile web apps are really a more economically responsible alternative to native apps such as iPhone and iPad apps available through the iTunes App store.

-The logic here is simple.
-New mobile devices are being developed by all major hardware manufacturers all the time.
-Each new device may have different coding practices, different hardware capabilities, and a different submission process to a proprietary app gallery.
-At the 2011 Consumer Electronics Show (CES) Samsung alone announced two new tablets and two new smart phones.
 Imagine the development process it takes to create even one native app.
 Now imagine porting it to run on each new hardware system, updating the code base to stay ahead of new features and revisions.
 In the end you’re either learning how to code for every new handheld device, or hiring a specialist and hoping they’ll still be around when something breaks.

 Browser based apps conveniently circumvent these issues and are already being embraced as a viable alternative.
 Browser markup is standards-based so often the only step required is reformatting for smaller screen resolutions.
 CSS already includes screen and handheld media types to automatically select the best style sheet available based on the end users device.